2025 Federal Public Policy – Key Resources:

 Federal Legislative Priorities:

-- Protecting Nonprofits in the Tax Debate: The expiration of key provisions of the 2017 tax law at the end of 2025 sets the stage for one of the most consequential tax debates in a generation.
-KNN, in partnership with the National Council of Nonprofits and our state association colleagues around the nation, is committed to identifying and promoting fundamental tax policy proposals that will enhance the abilities of organizations to advance their missions in communities while working to ensure that adverse policies, including benign proposals with identifiable, adverse consequences, are not adopted.
+- Protecting Nonprofits in the Tax Debate: Congress recently enacted and the President has signed into law one of the most consequential tax bills in a generation.
+KNN worked in partnership with the National Council of Nonprofits and our state association colleagues around the nation to promote fundamental tax policy proposals that enhance the abilities of organizations to advance their missions in communities while working to ensure that adverse policies, including benign proposals with identifiable, adverse consequences, are not adopted.
+Click here for a summary of the good news and bad news for nonprofits in the final tax bill.

 - Updated analysis of the tax bill